The Powerful Truth in Telling Your Abuse Story0

 I’ve learned the problem with telling your story of abuse is getting someone to listen and believe you.
 I remember one attempt to escape in the late eighties; a minister drove me to the county office building.
 I rushed upstairs to family court and pleaded for help; no one listened.

 Then downstairs, straight into the social worker’s office.
 I begged, “please help me; he’s coming soon; you have to help me now.”
-No one believed me, although a prior order of protection was on file.
-The woman said, “you need to go sit in the waiting room.”
+No one believed me, although a prior protection order was on file.
+The woman said, “you need to sit in the waiting room.”

 Shortly after, he arrived, and hours later, they sent us to a Motel in the middle of nowhere.
 No one listened to my story, but I tried again months later when a gentleman asked, “would you like to come to my parent’s house and go for a walk or something.”